- Oops!Something went wrong.Please try again later.

 Third Quarter Financial Results

-G&A expenses were $13.2 million during the third quarter of 2018, as compared to $5.8 million for the third quarter of 2017.
-The higher costs were primarily driven by a $4.6 million increase in stock-based compensation and a $1.9 million increase in personnel costs and professional fees to support the Company’s growth and to operate as a public company.
+G&A expenses were $12.0 million during the third quarter of 2020, as compared to $15.0 million for the third quarter of 2019.
+The lower costs were principally driven by a reduction in stock-based compensation expense.

 Nine Month Financial Results

-G&A expenses were $27.3 million during the first nine months of 2018, as compared to $11.2 million for the same period in 2017.
-The higher costs were primarily driven by a $8.7 million increase in stock-based compensation and a $6.0 million increase in personnel costs and professional fees to support the Company’s growth and to operate as a public company.
+G&A expenses were $36.2 million during the first nine months of 2020, as compared to $42.3 million for the same period in 2019.
+The lower costs were principally driven by a reduction in stock-based compensation expense.

 About Rubius Therapeutics

-Rubius Therapeutics is a biopharmaceutical company developing a new class of medicines called Red Cell Therapeutics™.
-The Company’s proprietary RED PLATFORM® was designed to genetically engineer and culture Red Cell Therapeutics™ that are selective, potent and ready-to-use allogeneic cellular therapies for the potential treatment of several diseases across multiple therapeutic areas.
-Rubius’ initial focus is to advance RCT™ product candidates for the treatment of rare diseases, cancer and autoimmune diseases by leveraging three distinct therapeutic modalities — cellular shielding, potent cell-cell interaction and tolerance induction.
-For more information, visit www.rubiustx.com, or follow us on Twitter and LinkedIn.
+Rubius Therapeutics is a clinical-stage biopharmaceutical company developing a new class of medicines called Red Cell Therapeutics™.
+The Company’s proprietary RED PLATFORM® was designed to genetically engineer and culture Red Cell Therapeutics™ that are selective, potent and off-the-shelf allogeneic cellular therapies for the potential treatment of several diseases across multiple therapeutic areas.
+Rubius’ initial focus is to advance RCT™ product candidates for the treatment of cancer and autoimmune diseases by leveraging two distinct therapeutic modalities — potent cell-cell interaction and tolerance induction.
+Rubius Therapeutics’ manufacturing site was recently named 2020 Top 5 Best Places to Work in Rhode Island among medium-sized companies by Providence Business News.
+For more information, visit www.rubiustx.com, follow us on Twitter or LinkedIn or like us on Facebook.

 Forward Looking Statements

-This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, as amended, including, without limitation, statements regarding the renovation and operation of our manufacturing facility, the therapeutic potential of our Red Cell Therapeutics, including RTX-134 for the treatment of PKU, the timeline for us to file an IND, and our strategy, business plans and focus.
+This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, as amended, including, without limitation, statements regarding our expectations with respect to the therapeutic potential of our pipeline of Red Cell Therapeutics, including RTX-240 for the treatment of patients with relapsed/refractory or locally advanced solid tumors and RTX-321 for the treatment of HPV 16-positive cancers, our expectations regarding the timing, enrollment, data from and success of the future cohorts and phases of the clinical trial of RTX-240, our expectations regarding the biological effects of RTX-240 on innate and adaptive immunity, including activation and increased numbers of NK cells and T cells in higher-level dose cohorts in the clinical trial of RTX-240, any timelines related to the IND for RTX-321 and for any clinical trial of RTX-321, our expectations regarding our cash runway and our strategy, business plans and focus.
 The words “may,” “will,” “could,” “would,” “should,” “expect,” “plan,” “anticipate,” “intend,” “believe,” “estimate,” “predict,” “project,” “potential,” “continue,” “target” and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-Any forward-looking statements in this press release are based on management’s current expectations and beliefs and are subject to a number of risks, uncertainties and important factors that may cause actual events or results to differ materially from those expressed or implied by any forward-looking statements contained in this press release, including, without limitation, those risks and uncertainties related to the development of our Red Cell Therapeutic product candidates and their therapeutic potential and other risks identified in our SEC filings, including our Quarterly Report on Form 10-Q for the quarter ended June 30, 2018, and subsequent filings with the SEC.
+Any forward-looking statements in this press release are based on management’s current expectations and beliefs and are subject to a number of risks, uncertainties and important factors that may cause actual events or results to differ materially from those expressed or implied by any forward-looking statements contained in this press release, including, without limitation, those risks and uncertainties related to the development of our Red Cell Therapeutic product candidates and their therapeutic potential and other risks identified in our SEC filings, including our Quarterly Report on Form 10-Q for the quarter ended June 30, 2020, and subsequent filings with the SEC and risks and uncertainties related to the severity and duration of the impact of COVID-19 on our business and operations.
 We caution you not to place undue reliance on any forward-looking statements, which speak only as of the date they are made.
 We disclaim any obligation to publicly update or revise any such statements to reflect any change in expectations or in events, conditions or circumstances on which any such statements may be based, or that may affect the likelihood that actual results will differ from those set forth in the forward-looking statements.
 Any forward-looking statements contained in this press release represent our views only as of the date hereof and should not be relied upon as representing its views as of any subsequent date.
 We explicitly disclaim any obligation to update any forward-looking statements.

 Condensed Consolidated Statement of Operations